Paul Coffman

-Paul Randolph Coffman (born March 29, 1956) is an American former professional football player who was a tight end for ten seasons for the Green Bay Packers, Kansas City Chiefs, and Minnesota Vikings in the National Football League (NFL).
-After attending high school in Chase, Kansas, he walked on to Kansas State University where he played tight end for four years.
-After completing college Coffman became an undrafted free agent and joined the Green Bay Packers.
+Paul Randolph Coffman (born March 29, 1956) is an American former professional football player who was a tight end for 11 seasons with the Green Bay Packers, Kansas City Chiefs, and Minnesota Vikings of the National Football League (NFL).
+After attending high school in Chase, Kansas, he played college football for the Kansas State Wildcats, joining as a walk-on and playing tight end for four years.
+After completing college, Coffman became an undrafted free agent and joined the Packers.
+He was a three-time Pro Bowl selection.
+In 1994, he was inducted into the Green Bay Packers Hall of Fame.